SMSGATE-WayHub/SMS-.net-API/README.md

 **API Endpoint**

-The API endpoint is a GET request to: https://www.smsgatewayhub.com/api/mt/SendSMS
+The API endpoint is a POST request to: https://www.smsgatewayhub.com/api/mt/SendSMS

 **Query Parameters**